terminalfool/App-DDNS-Namecheap/README.md

 ###App-DDNS-Namecheap

-Utility for updating a Namecheap registered domain.
+Address record update Utility for Namecheap registered domains.

 This has not yet been released to the CPAN.